 Also called substance abuse, drug abuse is generally considered a milder form of harmful drug use.
 It's characterized by the destructive use of a drug leading to:

-Medical professionals weigh these criteria to determine how seriously their patterns of drug abuse have impacted their life so that they can make an accurate diagnosis regarding the severity of their drug abuse.
+Medical professionals weigh these criteria to determine how seriously patterns of drug abuse impact lives and to make an accurate diagnosis regarding the severity of an individual's drug abuse.

 People diagnosed with drug abuse often still have control over their lives and may not experience as many major disruptions from their behaviors.
 Sometimes counseling, intervention or an honest conversation about the consequences of their drug use can inspire a person to take control, change their behaviors and limit or eliminate their use of their chosen substance.